-It is common for all people receiving palliative care to have a reduced oral intake, reasons can include physical obstruction, swallowing difficulties, cachexia, weakness, loss of desire to eat or the patient can become increasingly sleepy and therefore less able to receive oral nutrition.
+It is common for all people receiving palliative care to have a reduced oral intake, reasons can include physical obstruction, swallowing difficulties, cachexia, weakness, loss of desire to eat or the person can become increasingly sleepy and therefore less able to receive oral nutrition.
 While the literature does not specifically focus on older adults, many of the recommendations for nutrition support are applicable to this cohort as much as the adult population.

 Three systematic reviews [1-3] are specific to nutrition and palliative care.
-However it is important to note that only one of the systematic reviews addressed the medical and quality of life benefits of artificial nutrition and hydration in palliative care.
+However, it is important to note that only one of the systematic reviews addressed the medical and quality of life (QoL) benefits of artificial nutrition and hydration in palliative care.
 This review actually excluded all studies found in the initial search and concluded that inadequate evidence is available on which to base recommendations for practice.

-Two of the palliative care specific systematic reviews [2,3] addressed the decision making and emotional impact of hydration and nutrition provision in palliative care and conclude that while it is essential to consider emotions and health beliefs of the patient, family and staff, that currently there is insufficient evidence to understand how such beliefs and emotion may influence decision making.
+Two of the palliative care specific systematic reviews [2,3] addressed the decision making and emotional impact of hydration and nutrition provision in palliative care and conclude that while it is essential to consider emotions and health beliefs of the person, family and staff, that currently there is insufficient evidence to understand how such beliefs and emotion may influence decision making.

-Overall the quality of the evidence is of moderate - low quality, many of the reviews are based on prospective non-controlled trials only, some without a robust methodology and others not adequately considering bias in the discussion of their results.
-Guidelines are frequently not specific to end of life care or relate broadly to multiple disease states.
+Overall, the quality of the evidence is of moderate - low quality, many of the reviews are based on prospective non-controlled trials only, some without a robust methodology and others not adequately considering bias in the discussion of their results.
+Guidelines are frequently not specific to end-of-life care or relate broadly to multiple disease states.
 The ethical issue concerning withholding nutrition intervention in randomised controlled trials is cited as the likely reason for the lack of RCT’s in this area.
-It is therefore prudent to base practice on the next best evidence available.
+It is therefore prudent to base practice on the next-best evidence available.

-For nutritionally stable palliative patients or in the early stages of palliative care, malnutrition screening tools can be useful in highlighting onset of undernutrition and malnutrition risk This is important as widely available screening tools use traditional BMI cut-offs of <18kg/m2 for underweight which are less applicable to older adults 65yrs and over.
+For people receiving palliative care who are nutritionally stable or who are in the early stages of palliative care, malnutrition screening tools can be useful in highlighting onset of undernutrition and malnutrition risk This is important as widely available screening tools, such as the Malnutrition Universal Screening Tool (MUST), use traditional BMI cut-offs of <18kg/m2 for underweight which are considered low in older adults 65yrs and over.